loader image

 Causes of a Tooth Abscess:

-• Dental decay
+• Dental procedures’ complications.

 Get Prepared:

-Your dentist may ask questions like:
+Your dentist may ask:

-• Do you have any pain?
+• Do you have sensitivity to hot or cold?

-• Have you been experiencing any sensitivity?
+• Have you experienced any sickness symptoms?

 FAQs